 Flying Horses Carousel

 The oldest operating platform merry-go-round in the United States, the Flying Horses Carousel has delighted visitors to Oak Bluffs since 1884.
-Situated in the heart of the town, the carousel’s twenty horses are painted dazzlingly vibrant colors.
+One of the top Oak Bluffs things to do, the carousel’s twenty horses are painted dazzlingly vibrant colors.
 After a ride, anyone’s mindset is sure to match the brightness of the horses!
 This ride has a legendary brass ring; pull it and you will win a free ride!
-This is a must-make stop if there are kids in your party, but adults will enjoy learning about the history of the ride and taking in its magical sight too.
+This is one of those Martha’s Vineyard must see attractions if there are kids in your party, but adults will enjoy learning about the history of the ride and taking in its magical sight too.
 Keep the fun going by paying a visit to the small arcade adjacent to the carousel.

 Cape Poge Wildlife Refuge

 Located on Chappaquiddick Island at the eastern end of Martha’s Vineyard, Cape Poge Wildlife Refuge is a haven for marine life, seabirds, and vulnerable shore plants.
 It’s also a barrier beach where stunning views of the Atlantic can be seen by visitors.
-With over 14 miles of trails for walking, paddling opportunities, and a lighthouse on the island’s northernmost point, there’s plenty to see, experience, and enjoy.
+With over 14 miles of trails for walking, paddling opportunities, and a lighthouse on the island’s northernmost point, there’s plenty to see, experience, and enjoy in this gorgeous area of Martha’s Vineyard Massachusetts.

 Aquinnah Cliffs Overlook

 One of the best views on the island is the Aquinnah Cliffs Overlooks.
 Facing westward, it’s a place to get in touch with your sense of wonder – or to take an iconic sunset photo.
-With views of the Atlantic Ocean, Gay Head Lighthouse, the colorful cliffs themselves, and vegetation abounding, it’s a breathtaking atmosphere to take in.
+With views of the Atlantic Ocean, Gay Head Lighthouse, the colorful cliffs themselves, and vegetation abounding, it’s a breathtaking atmosphere to take in and certainly should be on your Martha’s Vineyard bucket list!

 Sprinkled around Martha’s Vineyard are freshwater and brackish water ponds.
 Home to numerous fish, sea creatures, otters, and seabirds, and surrounded by marshy plantlife, these bodies of water are the perfect place to go kayaking.
 Try Edgartown Great Pond, Poucha Pond in Chappaquiddick, or Menemsha Pond in Chilmark.
 There are plenty of shops that rent kayaks, so sunscreen up, pack a picnic, and get ready to paddle!